7udwig/Yaskawa-HC10-singularity-analysis/README.md

 <td valign="top">

 The [Yaskawa HC10 DTP](https://www.yaskawa.eu.com) is a 6-DOF collaborative <br/>
 robot.
-Each joint is marked with a colored ring <br/>
+Each joint is marked with a colored Ring. <br/>
-— the same colors are used in the DH parameter table above.
+The same colors are used in the DH parameter <br/>
+table above.

 | i | dᵢ [mm] | ϑᵢ | aᵢ [mm] | αᵢ |
 |---|---|---|---|---|